JasiekLewandowski/JasiekLewandowski/README.md

 Huh! 💦 I'm so happy you found my repository!
 It's really hard to break through the crowds of other juniors!

-### My name is Jasiek Lewandowski and I am... the Filmmaker-Programmer-Man!!! 🌌
+### My name is Jasiek Lewandowski
-Even though I don't wear a cape and tight suit and I spend most of my day in front of the computer, that doesn't mean I can't do cool stuff 💥
+Even though I don't wear a cape or tight suit and I spend a lot of time in front of the computer, that doesn't mean I can't do cool stuff 💥
 My superpowers are programming 💻 and Adobe Creative Suite 🎆